EinoRuuth/Star-Citizen-kill-feed/README.md

 Please feel free to contribute by [submitting an issue](https://github.com/EinoRuuth/Star-Citizen-kill-feed/issues).

-## 📃 License

-This product is distributed under a proprietary license.

-For non-commercial use, this product is available for free.

 ## 🗨️ Contacts

 For questions and other stuff, feel free to reach out to my Email.

 - **Email**: Send us your inquiries or support requests at [eino@ruuth.net](mailto:eino@ruuth.net).

-We look forward to assisting you and ensuring your experience with our products is successful and enjoyable!

 [Back to top](#top)